ZSH Presentation

 This was part of an internal presentation I gave at parsely on how to build a

 minimal setup for zsh.
-You can clone this repo to ~/.dotfiles
+You can clone this repo to ~/.dotfiles and use it as a

 skeleton to start your own minimal zsh/dotfile structure.